DeveloperJose/PHP-CSharp-ServerList/README.md

 ServerList
 ===================
 PHP and C# powered heartbeater and server lister for any kind of game/application.
-Created by Gamemakergm <gamemakergmdev@gmail.com>
+Inspired by Minecraft's classic server lister.

 To see a working example of the C# side, look at the ConsoleExample project.